Mount Sinai provides comprehensive medical coverage for residents and their families.

 Meals may be purchased at reasonable prices in the hospital cafeteria.

 Vacation and time off

-Each resident is entitled to 20 weekdays of vacation each year.
+Residents are entitled to 20 weekdays of vacation each year.
 The vacations must be taken in one-week blocks, with one week taken each quarter.
 All vacations must be approved by the Chief of service at the institution where the vacation is requested, as well as the residency program director.
-This applies to all rotations, including off service rotations.
+This applies to all rotations, including off-service rotations.
 Vacation requests will be honored in accordance with level of training priority.